uiuc-ae370-2023-fall/uiuc-ae370-2023-fall.github.io/docs/syllabus.md

 ### Campuswire

 All announcements and discussions will be handled on Campuswire.
 We recommend you set up notifications to keep up with announcements.

+Any questions about concepts, assignments, or course material should be made public to avoid answering the same question multiple times.
+Feel free to post anonymously to your peers or anonymously to everyone (including instructors) as desired.
+Messages regarding personal issues (e.g., sickness, leave, individual grades) should be messaged privately to the instructor(s).

 ### GitHub